JiaJasonLiu/RL_Highway/README.md

 Running the following command to install all the needed packages
 > pip install -r Code/requirements.txt

 ### Kinematic
 For the kinematic the shape is of (5,5) to illustrate how far the vehicles are from the agent

+# Testing

+- The environment used is 'highway-fast-v0' to increase the step() process